Sighting the Aurora Borealis in Alaska (2025)

-I'm going to be honest with you: none of us really knew what we were signing up for.
+I'm going to be honest with you: none of us really knew what we were signing up for during our Fall Break.

 We did it anyway.
 And I'm so glad we did.